-- A. Pink on straight sections, preferably on the right-hand side of the trail. - B. Pink and blue together for turns, to the side of the trail to which the rider is to turn.
+- Pink on straight sections, preferably on the right-hand side of the trail. - Pink and blue together for turns, to the side of the trail to which the rider is to turn.
 Easy or low speed turns will have one pink/blue marking.
-High-speed turns will have three, evenly spaced pink/blue markings. - C. Hazards and wrong ways will be marked in yellow ribbon and wrong ways may also be marked with a "W". - 3.2..2 Distance markers (such as pie plates) will be prominently displayed on the course, with no more than 5-10 km between markers.
+High-speed turns will have three, evenly spaced pink/blue markings. - Hazards and wrong ways will be marked in yellow ribbon and wrong ways may also be marked with a "W". - Live and dead checks will be marked in white. - 3.2..2 Distance markers (such as pie plates) will be prominently displayed on the course, with no more than 5-10 km between markers.
 These will be used to report the location of an injured rider. - 3.2.3 The starting line must be wide enough to fairly accommodate the number of riders in each class and there must be adequate width from the starting line to the first obstacle to accommodate safe passing.
 Promoters must mark class rows with stakes and pie plates for ease of use. - 3.2.4 Riders must remain on the marked race course at all times.
 Where markings exist on both sides of the trail, the rider must pass between the two markings. - 3.2.5 Riders must exercise due care and control to avoid damaging course markings.
 Only event organizers may authorize changes to markings. - 3.2.6 In the event of a severe traffic jam at an obstacle, a rider may exit the course only as far as necessary to clear the traffic jam.
 The race course will extend a maximum of 10 meters to the left or right of any single marking.
 The rider must re-enter the course at the point immediately following the traffic jam, or as near to it as is reasonably possible.
 On subsequent laps, the original course must be followed. - 3.2.7 Where a motocross track forms parts of the race course or where motocross style course markings are in use (rope, banners, berms etc.), riders may not leave the race course.
 If a rider does leave the course in said areas, he or she must re-enter the course at or behind the point of exit, pit lane area excepted.
 Penalty for infraction: 5 positions in the event results. - 3.2.8 Remote checkpoints may be incorporated into the race course.
-These must be "LIVE Checks" manned with minimum two volunteers. - 3.2.9 Riders must come to a complete stop for their check person at all "Live Checks."
-Riders must take care to exit "Live Checks" safely and without wheel spin. - 3.2.10 The finish line is considered a "Live Check" with scoring lanes.
-No passing is allowed in the scoring lanes. - 3.2.11 Event organizers must take reasonable precautions to prevent both accidental and intentional course cutting. - 3.2.12 The goal of the AMSA is to have rider friendly courses with the intention of having the largest number of finishers as possible.
-It is up to the promoter to take this into consideration when creating a course.
-Promoters should test the adult course by having a "B" rider complete the loop in a reasonable time to test the difficulty level.
+These may be live or dead checks.
+Dead checks will have 2 punches to be used by the riders, and a live check will be manned by 2 volunteers at each check.